Touraj Daryaee: Career

 Daryaee completed his elementary and secondary schooling in Tehran, Iran and Athens, Greece.
 He then completed a PhD in history at the University of California, Los Angeles in 1999.
-He has taught at UCLA, and has been a senior research fellow at Oxford University and resident fellow at the Ecole Pratique des Hautes Etudes.
+He has taught at UCLA, and has been a senior research fellow at Oxford University and resident fellow at the École pratique des hautes études.
 He specializes in the history and culture of Ancient Persia.

 He is the editor of the Name-ye Iran-e Bastan, The International Journal of Ancient Iranian Studies, DABIR: Digital Ar, as well as the director of Sasanika Project, a project on the history and culture of Sasanians.
 His most famous publications include Sasanian Persia: The Rise and Fall of an Empire and Sasanian Iran (224-651 CE): Portrait of a Late Antique Empire.
 He has also edited a book on Iranian history from the prehistoric era to modern history.

 Publications

 Daryaee is the author of a number of historical publications.
 His book, Sasanian Persia: The Rise and Fall of an Empire, in 2010 received multiple awards by BRISMES and the British-Kuwait Friendship Society Prize in Middle Eastern Studies.